Integrative-Transcriptomics/DamageProfiler/docs/contents/generalUsage.rst

 DamageProfiler can be used in offline mode.
-Running the jar file without any parameter starts a GUI to configure the run.
+Running the jar file without any parameter starts a org.damageprofiler.GUI to configure the run.

 Log file